 The White House is where the president of the United States lives.

-Now that you have learned about the White House, share two facts you learned with your parent or teacher, then move on to the Got It? section.
+Now that you have learned about the White House, say two facts that you learned out loud.
+Then, move on to the Got It? section.

 In the Got It? section, you will take a virtual tour of the White House.